mongodb/docs/source/reference/aggregation.rst

 This documentation provides an overview of all aggregation operators, their use, and their behavior.

-.. seealso:: ":doc:`/applications/aggregation`" and
+.. seealso:: ":doc:`/applications/aggregation`" and ":ref:`Aggregation
-   ":ref:`aggregation-framework`" for more information on the aggregation functionality.
+   Framework Documentation Index <aggregation-framework>`" for more information on the aggregation functionality.

 .. _aggregation-pipeline-operator-reference: